 The next thing to be kept in your mind is to give at least 15 minutes to the steam mop to cool down before cleaning it up.
 Secondly, the best way is to empty the steam mop’s water tank because the leftover water can cause corrosion and increase the risk of fungus development inside the tank, shortening the life span of the product.

 3. Clean the Water Tank

-Moreover, the favorable condition for fungus to grow is warm and damp places, resulting in a bad smell.
+Moreover, the favorable conditions for fungus to grow are warm and damp places, resulting in a bad smell.
 Therefore it is highly recommended to empty the water tank every time you use the steam mop.
 Some steam mops come with the feature of detaching the water tank.
 All you need is to take a cloth piece and clean the inner space of the tank.